Euclid preparation. XCII. Controlling angular systematics in the Euclid spectroscopic galaxy sample: Results

-To show results across different realisations, in Fig.~\ref{fig:bar_plots_cosmo}, left panel, we report the 1 and 2\,$\sigma$ confidence intervals on the cosmological parameters, represented by thick and thin bars, respectively, for all ten sets of realisations.
-The figure shows that {\it detmodel3} consistently biases the estimates of $A_{\rm s}$ and $\omega_{\rm c}$, while the ideal mitigation consistently recovers parameter values similar to those of the target samples, with small systematics differences which are well below 1\,$\sigma$.
+To show results across different realisations, in Fig.~\ref{fig:bar_plots_cosmo}, left panel, we report the 1 and 2\,$\sigma$ confidence intervals on the cosmological parameters, represented by thick and thin bars, respectively, for all ten sets of realisations using $k_{\rm min} = 0.025 \hmpc$.
+The figure shows that increasing the $k_{\rm min}$ is sufficient to recover the cosmological parameters for all models with accuracy similar to those of the target sample.
 The right panel of the same figure reports the inferred linear bias parameter $b_1$ for the four redshift bins.
 Due to the different selections and to luminosity-dependent galaxy bias, the $b_1$ value of target galaxies differs from the other selections, with this discrepancy becoming more pronounced at higher redshifts.
 It is evident though that the model is effective in marginalising over the differences in galaxy bias.

 These results demonstrate that the strategy described in this paper to mitigate angular systematics through a random catalogue allows unbiased inference of cosmological parameters when the systematics are perfectly modelled.
 This work lays down a roadmap for assessing the error budget for the \Euclid spectroscopic sample, which is dominated by the uncertainty in the calibration of the detection model.
 Appendix~\ref{app:metrics} gives a more detailed assessment of the metrics of the goodness of fit in the five cases considered here.